-Figure 4-14: Situation awareness in the self-management control loop information is input into the decision module that has to select the best response under the current situation.
+Figure 4-14 depicts the self-management control loop.
+The self-managing entity continuously monitors its environment and reacts to the perceived observations: sensors and monitoring provide the observational raw data.
+Situation awareness is then the first step in the decision making process.
+Out of the raw data the current situation is extracted and evaluated.
+This information is input into the decision module that has to select the best response under the current situation.
 The execution module performs those actions that adapt the entity to the environment and attempts to influence the environment by their feedback in a favourable way.
 By self-learning, however, also the control process itself is adapted.
 The situation may influence and modify the data collection and evaluation process of the data.